Samuelk-Chase/CS3450-Software-Engineering/Design/designDoc.md

 1. **Store User Data**
    - Create new user records
    - Store minimal profile info (username, email, etc.) with the help of OAuth use
-   - Maintain ban status if necissary
+   - Maintain ban status if necessary
    - Store purchase status (accounts can be created before purchase)

 2. **Store & Retrieve Game State**